Papal supremacy: Early Church

-The Dictatus papae, which some attributed to Pope Gregory VII (11th century), states that "the Roman pontiff alone can with right be called universal".
+The Dictatus papae, which some attributed to Pope Saint Gregory VII (11th century), states that "the Roman pontiff alone can with right be called universal".
 The popes have not on the basis of this right employed the title "universal bishop".
-Pope Gregory I (6th century) condemned the use of this expression by the patriarch of Constantinople of this title, and even said that whoever claims it "is, in his elation, the precursor of Antichrist".
+Pope Saint Gregory I (6th century) condemned the use of this expression by the patriarch of Constantinople of this title, and said that whoever claims it "is, in his elation, the precursor of Antichrist" possibly referring to whoever is made Patriarch of the other 4 Sees.
 According to John Norman Davidson Kelly, Gregory I was not in any way denying the universal jurisdiction of the bishop of Rome; to Kelly, Gregory I "was indefatigable ... in upholding the Roman primacy, and successfully maintained Rome's appellate jurisdiction in the east. ...
 Gregory argued that St. Peter's commission [e.g. in Matthew 16:18f] made all churches, Constantinople included, subject to Rome".
 In 1998, the Congregation for the Doctrine of the Faith explained that while every bishop is a subject of the sollicitudo omnium Ecclesiarum (in ref. to 2 Co 11:28), "In the case of the Bishop of Rome - Vicar of Christ in the way proper to Peter as Head of the College of Bishops - the sollicitudo omnium Ecclesiarum acquires particular force because it is combined with the full and supreme power in the Church: a truly episcopal power, not only supreme, full and universal, but also immediate, over all pastors and other faithful."
 Gregory I himself, though he asserted the reality of the primacy of the bishop of his apostolic see, the bishop who carried on the work entrusted to Peter, rejected use of the title "universal bishop", which he called "profane".

 Protestant

 Protestant opposition to papal supremacy can be traced back to the Protestant Reformation.
 Early Reformers such as Martin Luther, Philip Melanchthon, and John Calvin were highly critical of papal authority and saw it contrary to the teachings of scripture.
-Luther went as far as to regard the pope as the Anti-Christ as found in the Book of Revelation.
+Luther went as far as to regard the pope as the Antichrist as found in the Bible.

 Eastern Orthodox

-Catholic Cardinal and theologian Yves Congar stated:
+Catholic Cardinal and theologian Yves Congar wrote:

-The test of catholicity is adherence to the authority of Scripture and then by the Holy Tradition of the church.
-It is not defined by adherence to any particular See.
-It is the position of the Eastern Orthodox Church that it has never accepted the pope as de jure leader of the entire church.
-All bishops are equal 'as Peter' therefore every church under every bishop (consecrated in apostolic succession) is fully complete (the original meaning of the word catholic- καθολικισμός, katholikismos, "according to the whole").

 Referring to Ignatius of Antioch, in Letter to the Smyrnaeans, "Let Nothing Be Done Without the Bishop", Carlton wrote: